-All students admitted on probation will be required to meet regularly with the Senior Coordinator for Access and Academic Support as a learning mentor until off probation, as well as with their school or college student success coordinator and their academic advisor.
+All incoming, first-year students admitted on probation will be required to meet regularly with the Senior Coordinator for Access and Academic Support or a designee as a learning mentor until off probation, as well as with their school or college student success coordinator and their academic advisor.
 The Senior Coordinator shall assess individual student needs to determine the frequency of meetings.
 All students on probation are required to enroll in the College Academic Skills (EDUC 1013) course in their first semester.
 An undergraduate student admitted on probation is limited to 12 credit hours per term.
 Any exceptions to that limit must be approved by petition submitted through their academic advisor and Dean and received in the Registrar's Office.